samuelfangjw/cs3282-contributions/README.md

 ## Usage

 - Step 1: `node fetch-contributions` to fetch all contributions from github.
+This might take awhile, go make some coffee :)
 - Step 2: `node generate-progess` to generate progress page.